-I haven't examined it comprehensively, but despite the aim of only using the second film in a series of more than two the author has included The Muppets Take Manhattan instead of The Great Muppet Caper.
-My guess is that mistakes like that are rare, how-ever, since many of the sequels in existence are either labeled numerically (making a second effort pretty easy to determine) or the only sequels in their franchises.
+I haven't examined it comprehensively, but despite the aim of only using the second film in a series of more than two the author has mistakenly included The Muppets Take Manhattan instead of The Great Muppet Caper.
+My guess is that such errors are rare, however, since many of the sequels in existence are either labeled numerically (making a second effort pretty easy to determine) or the only sequels in their franchises.

-as a general rule may not live up to their predecessors, a surprising number of sequels to highly acclaimed films are themselves well reviewed.
-There's fact a real glut at the apex of that dotted line, in fact with very little daylight between several high-scoring second installments and their firsts.
-Toy Story 2, Pink Panther sequel A Shot in the Dark, and The Godfather Part II are all up there, of course, and the known trend of initial sci-fi and superhero sequels often equaling if not bettering their predecessors in critical and audience reception is on display, from The Empire Strikes Back to Termin-ator 2: Judgment Day to the more recent The Dark Knight, Spider-Man 2, and The Lord of the Rings: The Two Towers.
+a general rule may not live up to the originals, a surprising number of sequels to highly acclaimed films are themselves well reviewed.
+There's a real glut at the apex of that dotted line, in fact, with very little daylight between several high-scoring second installments and their predecessors.
+Toy Story 2, Pink Panther sequel A Shot in the Dark, and The Godfather Part II are all up there, and the familiar trend of initial sci-fi and superhero sequels often equaling if not bettering their predecessors in both critical and audience reception is on display, from The Empire Strikes Back to Terminator 2: Judgment Day to the more recent The Dark Knight, Spider-Man 2, and The Lord of the Rings: The Two Towers.

 Related: The Fourth Grows Weak • Star Trek Too • The Man in the Iron Mask